michelou/flix-examples/RESOURCES.md

 ## <span id="talks">Talks</span>

- - [The Principles of the Flix Programming Language](https://www.youtube.com/watch?v=RNZeAmp1EaA) (ACM SIGPLAN) by Magnus Madsen, June 2023.
+- [Associated Effects: Flexible Abstractions for Effectful Programming][video_lutze_2024] by Matthew Lutze, PLDI 2024.
+- [With or Without You: Programming with Effect Exclusion][video_lutze_2023] by Matthew Lutze, ICFP 2023.
 - [An Introduction to Functional Imperative Programming in Flix](https://gotoaarhus.com/2023/sessions/2497/an-introduction-to-functional-imperative-programming-in-flix) by Magnus Madsen, May 2023.
+ - [The Principles of the Flix Programming Language][video_madsen_2022] (ACM SIGPLAN) by Magnus Madsen, June 2022.

 ## <span id="tools">Tools</span>